Amine Sbaï

-Mohamed Amine Sbaï (born 5 November 2000) is a Moroccan professional footballer who plays as a winger for Ligue 1 club Angers.
+Mohamed Amine Sbaï (born 5 November 2000) is a Moroccan professional footballer who plays as a winger for Ligue 1 club Angers and the Morocco national team.

-Career
+Club career

 Sbaï is a youth product of Nîmes, EP Vergèze and Le Crès.
 He began his senior career with Alès in 2019.
 He finished as top scorer of the shortened 2020–21 Championnat National 3 season with 9 goals.
 For the 2021–22 season, he transferred to Sète where he scored 6 goals in 29 appearances.
 He transferred to the Ligue 2 club Grenobole on 25 May 2022.

 On 30 August 2024, Sbaï joined Saudi Pro League club Al-Fateh on a two-year contract.

+International career

+Sbaï was called up to the Morocco national team for a set of friendlies in May 2026.
+He was not initially part of the national squad for the 2026 FIFA World Cup but on 11 June 2026 he was called up to replace an injured Abde Ezzalzouli.

 Personal life

 Born in Morocco.
 He holds both French and Moroccan nationalities.
 His brothers, Salaheddine and Hatim Sbaï are also professional footballers.